MA-Choukali/PCPPN/README.md

 3. Run the Jupyter Notebook 'Augment_data_PCPPN.ipynb'
 4. Run the Jupyter Notebook 'main_PCPPN.ipynb'

-_Instructions for finding the nearest patches to each prototype_:
+**Instructions for finding the nearest patches to each prototype:**
 1. Run the Jupyter Notebook 'global_analysis.ipynb' and supply the following arguments:
 - gpuid is the GPU device ID(s) you want to use (optional, default '0')
 - modeldir is the directory containing the model you want to analyze